chotta79/chotta79/README.md

-- 👋 Hi, I’m Raju.
+Hi, I’m Raju.
 I have interest in software development.
-This is my project to tryout MLIR
-- 👀 I’m interested in LLVM/MLIR
-- 🌱 I’m currently learning LLVM/MLIR
+This is my project to tryout MLIR.
+I’m interested in LLVM/MLIR I’m currently learning LLVM/MLIR

 <!---
 chotta79/chotta79 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.